wazuh/wazuh-documentation/source/learning-wazuh/ssh-brute-force.rst

         Description: 'sshd: brute force trying to get access to the system.'
     **Alert to be generated.

-Congatulations on your completion of your first "Learning Wazuh" lab!
+Congratulations on your completion of your first "Learning Wazuh" lab!

 Before moving on, you might be interested to look at  more detailed documentation about Wazuh rules `here <https://documentation.wazuh.com/current/user-manual/ruleset/index.html#field>`_.